 Consider participating in one or more of the pre-college summer programs in CALS.

 The 4-H camping experience will help youth ages 6 to 19 develop life skills in areas such as building self-esteem, responsibility, decision-making, cooperation, social skills, sharing, leadership, and teamwork.
 Camping offers youth the opportunity to do experiential learning activities in a setting that is not available in everyday life.
 They will experience positive peer and adult relationships.
 You do not have to be a 4-H member to participate.
-More information is available at the NC 4-H website.

 High school students are invited to spend a week learning the many facets of the Department of Horticultural Science.
 HSSI students will participate in workshops and explore career opportunities in horticulture.
-Students will live in residence halls, experience campus life at NC State, and engage in leadership development, and enjoy evening entertainment and team-building activities.
-Visit the HSSI website to learn more about the Horticultural Science Summer Institute.
+Students will live in residence halls, experience campus life at NC State, engage in leadership development, and enjoy evening entertainment and team-building activities.
+Visit the HSSI page to learn more about the Horticultural Science Summer Institute.

-Students interested in biology or a career in the poultry industry attend a four-day, four-night conference designed to broaden the high school student’s understanding of the educational disciplines, scholarship opportunities, careers, and industries related to poultry science.
+Students interested in biology or a career in the poultry industry attend a four-day, four-night conference designed to broaden the high school student’s understanding of the educational disciplines, scholarship opportunities, careers and industries related to poultry science.
 For more information, visit the Poultry Science Summer Institute website.